ektrah/nsec/index.md

 * **Secure** -- In addition to the security provided by the cryptographic primitives, NSec tries to make working with these primitives as secure as possible.
-All sensitive data such as keys is stored in libsodium's secure memory rather than on the managed heap and securely erased when it's no longer needed.
+All sensitive data such as keys is stored in libsodium's secure memory rather than on the managed heap and is securely erased when no longer needed.

 * **Fast** -- libsodium is fast, and cryptographic operations in libsodium never allocate memory on the heap.
 NSec follows libsodium's example and avoids